pulumi/docs/content/blog/announcing-enum-support/index.md

 ## Try them out!

-You can find enum types integrated into v3.19.0 of the AWS provider and v0.3.0 of the Azure NextGen provider.
+You can find enum types integrated into `v3.19.0` of the [AWS provider](https://www.pulumi.com/docs/reference/pkg/aws/) and `v0.3.0` of the [Azure NextGen provider](https://www.pulumi.com/docs/reference/pkg/azure-nextgen/), and we will be adding enums to other providers in the coming weeks and months.

 **Azure NextGen**: In the Azure NextGen provider, all properties labeled as enums in the OpenAPI spec are represented as such.
 In all, there are over 1300 enums provided in the SDKs.
+The Azure NextGen provider uses "strict" enums since the OpenAPI specification explicitly defines its properties as such.

 **AWS**: The AWS provider enums are manually identified and maintained as part of the [provider schema](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go#L2392-L3375).
-We've already added many that you might find useful, such as Lambda Runtimes, EC2 Instance Types, and IAM Managed Policies, and will continue to add more across our provider SDKs in the coming months.
+We've already added many that you might find useful, such as Lambda Runtimes, EC2 Instance Types, and IAM Managed Policies, and will continue to add more in the coming months.

 Take the new providers for a spin and let us know what you think in the [Community Slack](https://slack.pulumi.com/)!
 If there are properties that you would like to see represented as enums, let us know.
 Or even better, submit a PR to add them to the schema!